-Several natural disasters occur each year across the country.
+Natural disasters unfortunately occur each year in many parts of the country.
 From earthquakes, to wildfires, to hurricanes, these disasters can result in mandatory evacuations, significant property damage, and loss of life.
 The most important concern for you and your family should always be safety.
 There are many things you can and should do before, during, and after a disaster to ensure you and your family remain properly housed.

 In an emergency, having important documents with you may mean the difference between a smooth evacuation and lots of stress.